MishDivy/OdessaBuilds/Development/README.md

 ## Running the build

-Double click on OdesaTest.exe to run the build.
+Double click on OdessaTree.exe to run the build.
 The .exe is located inside the Windows.zip compressed directory.

 ## Player Characters